-Artificial Intelligence (AI) is set to revolutionize the way marketers do their jobs, making campaigns more personalized, predictive and automated than ever before.
+Artificial Intelligence (AI) is set to revolutionise the way marketers do their jobs, making campaigns more personalised, predictive and automated than ever before.
 But as with most forms of new technology, there are some real limitations.

 So before you get ahead of yourself and lay off your entire marketing team with the hope that an artificially intelligent machine can fill their boots and save you a small fortune...
 Take the time to read this blog post and make yourself fully aware of the current limitations of artificial intelligence.

 5 Current Limitations of AI to Mobile Marketers

 As it stands, you currently have to rely on individual solutions to perform certain AI-powered marketing tasks.
 From using AI to optimise and personalise your content to an AI tool that helps optimise paid campaigns, there are plenty of intelligent marketing tools out there to choose from.
 However, with no one-size-fits-all solution, trying to use a range of different tools to carry out a range of artificially intelligent tasks can become expensive, time-consuming and messy.

 Algorithms are like an engine: they run, but someone still needs to turn the ignition.
 The marketer is still very much needed in order to plan, design and run the marketing campaign.
 They are the ones feeding the AI system with all the new information required for them to learn in the first place.
 This form of ‘supervised learning’ does not mimic the way a human learns naturally and experts believe this is one of the biggest obstacles when it comes to creating a more human-like AI.